 Pressures are to be taken at the most critical locations.
 Watermains shall be sized to maintain the greater of:

-- Maximum day demand plus fire flow at a pressure not less than 140 kPa (20 psi) at any hydrant lateral or potential fire service connection. - Maximum hourly demand at a pressure not less than 275 kPa (40 psi) in residential areas and not less than 310 kPa (45 psi) in industrial areas. - Average day demand at a pressure not less than 275 kPa (40 psi) in residential areas.
+Maximum day demand plus fire flow at a pressure not less than 140 kPa (20 psi) at any hydrant lateral or potential fire service connection.

 THE CORPORATION OF THE MUNICIPALITY OF THAMES CENTRE Water Distribution